kiwakiwaa/monokakido-to-yomitan/README.md

 ## Usage

-1. First, extract your dictionary files from the Monokakido app using the rust library.
-Then place the appropriate files in "assets" and "data".
+1. Place the appropriate dictionary files in "assets" and "data".

 2. Configure the dictionary you want to convert in `main.py`:
    ```python